 But there’s a second reason why diffuse intrinsic pontine glioma is inoperable: It’s diffuse.

 The cancer cells are mixed in with normal cells.
 Imagine a bucket of shredded paper.
 Add clumps of wet tissue paper.

 Now with a wooden stick, mix it up, making the tatters of tissue paper diffusely distributed among the regular paper shreds.

 Trying to extricate a DIPG would be like trying to remove the wet gooey tissue paper without disturbing the regular paper.

-This very reason is also why proton beam therapy is useless; it’s impossible to pinpoint the radiation beam on DIPG cells without destroying normal cells.
+It’s impossible to pinpoint the radiation beam on all the DIPG cells without destroying normal cells in the brainstem.